jesscss/jess/examples/language-3.md

   background: #ec0233;
 }
 ```
-Sass control blocks like `@each`, `@for`, and `@if` are not needed, because all of those constructs exist in JavaScript, and you can add additional helper functions that you pass blocks of declarations to.
+Sass control blocks like `@each`, `@for`, and `@if` are not needed, because all of those constructs exist in JavaScript.
+For convenience, though, Jess has `each`, `for`, and `if` helpers.

-### State variables
+### Using Jess in components

 So far, all the examples have demonstrated how to create essentially static CSS.
 The JavaScript is evaluated at compile-time, and either used as a `.css` in a `<link>` tag or as `<style>` HTML injected with your component.

-Jess has one more syntax variant for variables which is a `@public` at-rule.
-What it is is an exposed state property used to create dynamic styling.
+When you're expose a `@public` variable, what it is is a kind of state property used to create dynamic styling.
 This makes Jess more powerful than straight CSS modules.

 ```less
 // main.jess